Sherman Firefly: Origins

 Around June 1943, a colleague of Brighty, Lieutenant Colonel George Witheridge of the Royal Tank Regiment, arrived at Lulworth.
-A veteran of the North Africa campaign, Witheridge had experienced first-hand the one-sided battles between British tanks armed with 2-pounder guns against Rommel's formidable tanks and anti-tank guns.
+A veteran of the North Africa campaign, Witheridge had experienced first-hand the one-sided battles between British tanks armed with the 40 mm 2-pounder gun and Rommel's formidable tanks and anti-tank guns.
 During the Battle of Gazala in mid-1942, Witheridge had been blown out of his M3 Grant medium tank, and though he recovered from his wounds, he was declared unfit to return to combat duty.
-In January 1943, he was posted to Fort Knox in the United States for six months to advise on gunnery, where he was "sold" on the Sherman tanks.
-While at Lulworth, Witheridge inspected the A30 Challenger, and "joined in the chorus of complaints" about the tank.
+In January 1943, he was posted to Fort Knox in the United States for six months to advise on gunnery, where he was "sold" on the Sherman.
+While at Lulworth, Witheridge inspected the A30 Challenger and "joined in the chorus of complaints" about the tank.
 Upon looking up Brighty and learning of his attempts to improve the Sherman, Witheridge lent his assistance.
-He advised Brighty on methods to solve the recoil issue.
+He advised Brighty on methods to solve the recoil problem.

 Not long after, Witheridge and Brighty received a notice from the Department of Tank Design (DTD) to cease their efforts.
-Unwilling to abandon the project, Witheridge, using his connections with such influential people as Major General Raymond Briggs, former General Officer Commanding the 1st Armoured Division in North Africa and now director of the Royal Armoured Corps, successfully lobbied Claude Gibb, Director-General of Weapons and Instruments Production at the Ministry of Supply, to make it an official ministry project.

-Gibb was able to explain to the detractors that not only was it possible, but it should be doable in England, he had liased with Colonel William Watson, who in late 1942 had returned from secondment as a British officer to Australia to work alongside Alan Chamberlain in the production of the Australian AC1 Sentinel tank program, which itself was a hybrid of the M3 Lee and Covenanter Cruiser tanks, which had successfully mounted the British 17-pounder onto the Sentinel AC1 and the 25-pounder gun onto the Sentinel AC1B.

-In doing so, the endeavour was taken out of the hands of the highly enthusiastic and devoted amateurs at Lulworth who had initiated it and given to professional tank developers.
+Unwilling to abandon the project, Witheridge, using his connections with such influential people as Major General Raymond Briggs, former General Officer Commanding the 1st Armoured Division in North Africa and then director of the Royal Armoured Corps, successfully lobbied Claude Gibb, Director-General of Weapons and Instruments Production at the Ministry of Supply, to make it an official ministry project.
+Gibb was able to explain to the detractors that not only was it possible, but it should be doable in England.
+He had liaised with Colonel William Watson, who in late 1942 had returned from secondment to Australia to work on the production of the Australian AC1 Sentinel tank, onto which the 17-pounder had been mounted.
+With this development, the endeavor was taken out of the hands of the highly enthusiastic and devoted amateurs at Lulworth who had initiated it and given to professional tank developers.